-A biker may need to climb up on a steep uphill trail on uneven terrain with 6-8in rocks, which requires significantly slower speeds and greater intensity than a similar climb on smooth ground.
+For example, a biker may need to climb up on a steep uphill road, which requires significantly slower speeds and greater intensity than a similar climb on smooth ground.
 Similarly, a high-speed downhill ride on smooth terrain will place less stress on a rider's core muscle groups compared to the same downhill speed across tree roots.
-The individual terrain features, turns, gradients, and other aspects of a course significantly impact a rider's speed and intensity, but current models are mainly course-independent.
+The individual terrain features, turns, gradients, and other aspects of a course significantly impact on a rider's speed and intensity, but current models are mainly course-independent.

 To maximize their efficacy, personalized and course-specific heart rate models should be easily trainable from limited data-ideally a single test ride of a course by an athlete.
-If an athlete rides a course multiple times at multiple target heart rates, they are less likely to need a predictive model since they already know the course well.
+If an athlete rides a course multiple times at multiple target heart rates, they are unlikely to need a predictive model since they already know the course well.
 Therefore, new courses (i.e., where the athlete has limited knowledge) are those where personalized and course-specific predictive models are most valuable.
-Ideally, a cyclist should be able to ride a course once and then predict how different target speeds would impact heart rate at different points on the course.
+Ideal a cyclist should be able to ride a course once and then predict how different target speeds would impact heart rate at different points on the course.